Biosecurity programs consist of bioexclusion, surveillance, and biocontainment.

 Reducing the risk from such events requires an “all-in, all-out” strategy.
 Thorough cleaning, decontamination, and chemical disinfection should be performed when the facility is empty.
 Once animals arrive, the focus shifts to limiting the number of events (in-house perimeter crossings), as well as the probability of pathogen transmission and infection during unavoidable events.

-The next zone/compartment in the disease-control hierarchy is the farm or site.
+The secondary zone/compartment in the disease-control hierarchy is the farm or site.
 In this case, the epidemiologic unit is the farm rather than the containment facility.
 There is a defined boundary surrounding the farm, and the farm animals share a common environment with common management practices, thereby sharing a common likelihood of exposure to pathogens from nearby containment facilities.

-The farm/site establishes real (eg, fence) or imaginary boundaries that serve as access points to the secondary control zone, which is a critical zone for disease control.
+The farm/site establishes physical (eg, fence) or imaginary boundaries that serve as access points to the secondary control zone, which is a critical zone for disease control.
 From a biosecurity standpoint, the site is considered “closed” if the farmer/producer enforces full biosecurity with no uncontrolled access after disinfection.
 The site is considered “open” if general biosecurity is enforced at the start of transfer/depletion, with access granted only to necessary vehicular traffic.
 The site is “fully open” if routine control is enforced from the point of last animal removal.
 Sites involved in an outbreak should remain closed until the responsible veterinarian declares them clean.

-Groups of animals that share a communal animal handling facility (ie, a complex) constitute a tertiary control zone.
+Groups of animals that share a communal animal handling facility (ie, a complex) constitute a tertiary control zone of bioexclusion.
 The complex represents its own epidemiologic unit, because sites/farms within it share facilities such as feed mills and processing plants.
 Production processes within the complex (eg, rearing farms and grow-out farms) similarly constitute separate epidemiologic units.
 All the defined areas may represent tertiary control zones for biosecurity purposes.
 Tertiary zones are seldom fenced, so access boundaries are typically imaginary.

 As a cost-effectiveness measure, tertiary zones are often established around high-value sectors of the operation, such as the valuable stock used in breeding operations.
 To reduce transmission risk, critical control points such as transit facilities can be established beyond the site perimeter.
 At these points, procedures such as showering, changing into protective clothing, and transfer to site/zone-dedicated transport significantly reduce the probability of disease transmission onto the site.